MMPatil8989/BlockChain-Assignments/README.md

 number itself, the number (N) is called a special number. eg- 145 is a special number
 Logic- 1! + 4! + 5!= 1+24+120 i.e 145

+Javascript Assignment 4 : ------------------------------------------------------------------------------------------------------
+This assignment will help you interpret mathematical relationships both algebraically and geometrically.
+Create a function that takes a number (step) as an argument and returns the number of matchsticks in that step.
+See step 1, 2 and 3 in the image above.
+Take input from the user in the function parameter and return the output using the return statement. examplesmatchHouses(1) ➞ 6 matchHouses(4) ➞ 21 matchHouses(87) ➞ 43